knewyousir/templateProgramming/README.md

 # templateProgramming
-Code demonstrating understanding and use of templated functions in C++.
+Code demonstrating use of templated functions in C++.
 Uses separate implementation.